zhekagigs/zhekagigs/README.md

 - 👋 Hi, I’m Evgeny Tolmachev
 - 👀 I’m interested in software development and artificial intelligence
-- 🌱 I’m currently learning Java OOP, Design Patterns
-- 💞️ I’m looking to collaborate on a piece of code for near real-time audio separation
 - 📫 How to reach me : evtdev@icloud.com